 One of a group of rather similar, dark-coloured plume moths with cleft forewings, and whitish markings, these are best identified by dissection, unless reared from larvae on known foodplants.

-It is rather local and scarce species, but occurs in a variety of locations throughout England, Scotland and Ireland.
+It is a rather local and scarce species, but occurs in a variety of locations throughout England, Scotland and Ireland.

 Adult moths are active from afternoon, especially in sunshine, till dusk.
 The flight period is June to July.